pratik650/Scientific-calculator/README.md

 # Scientific-calculator
-This is a calculator to perform various operations include trigonometric relationships and many more.
+calculator.cpp is a calculator.
+Initiaally it display a main menu to choose the calculator type.
+If a user choose standard calculator it shows operations like addition,Subtraction,Multipilication,Division and Modulous and also more like go to previous menu or exit.
+And anothetr option with standard calculator is scientific calculator which shows options like Square,cube,Power etc.. and many more just go throgh once and analyse it..